asenchi/comsat/README.md

 The schema name maps to the service name, the rest we pass to the service to deal with.

+## Routes

+Routes allow the user to create aliases for contacting one or more services for a specific event.
+An event is one of 'notice', 'alert' or 'resolve'.
+Routes should be named according to their function, and initially are not stored longer than a session, but will eventually be created and reside on the server.

+It is our intention to start developing usage patterns consistent with our defined design goals.

+The examples below show how routes are created.

 ## Messages

 Messages should be one of three types, 'notice', 'alert', 'resolve'.